Skip to navigation Skip to content

 6

-• Code the grant date in the Participation Status Event Date (PSED) field on either of the following screens:
+• update the grant date in the Participation Status Event Date (PSED): field on the Customer Study Details (EDC) screen

 7

-• Income too High (INC), or
+• INC - Income too High, or

-• Partner Excess Income precludes customer payment (INE)
+• INE - Partner Excess Income precludes customer payment

-• Manual Start Date: field: date the customer becomes payable.
+• Manual Start Date: field, date the customer becomes payable.
 This is usually the first day of the following entitlement period

-• Comments: field: ‘income too high at qualification date, grant from following entitlement period’
+• Comments: field, 'Income too high at qualification date, grant from following entitlement period'

 • Grant DOC/Note: include an explanation of the manual grant date

-See Table 6, Step 1.
+See Table 6.

 Assess rate, waiting periods, add-ons and finalise claim